 SOCRRA is converting its Material Recycling Facility (MRF) to be able to process mixed recycling.
-Construction started in the spring of 2017 and is currently underway.
-Check here for the most recent status updates of the construction process.
+Construction started in the spring of 2017 and is now completed as of January 2018.

 October 2017 Construction Update